 Sir Syed Ahmad Khan and the Aligarh Movement

 Sir Syed Ahmad Khan (1817-1898) was the single most important Muslim social reformer in the subcontinent.
-His radical thinking on Muslim identity, education and social cohesion fuelled transformative change in the Muslim community eventually leading to a political push for a separate homeland for them.
+His radical thinking on Muslim identity, education and social cohesion fueled transformative change in the Muslim community eventually leading to a political push for a separate homeland for them.

-Pakistan, in some respects, owes its existence to one iteration of a nationalist framework that emerged from the Aligarh Movement.
+Pakistan, in some respects, owes its existence to the iteration of a singular nationalist framework that emerged from the Aligarh Movement.
 The political impetus behind the Pakistan Movement was rooted in the thinking embodied by the Aligarh Movement.
 After 1947, students educated at the Aligarh Muslim University were at the forefront of leadership in Pakistan.
 As many as five former Heads of State and Prime Ministers of Pakistan were graduates of Aligarh Muslim University and were members of the Aligarh Muslim University Old Boys’ Association.

 The Aligarh Muslim University Old Boys’ Association of Pakistan continues to serve the next generation of its community.
 Members of the association successfully established: